ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 :API version: 1
 ```

 This function will start a script interpreter executing the service script as an API endpoint.

-The
-function will return immediately, the service instances are starting in the background afterwards.
+\attention The function will return immediately, the service instances are starting in the background afterwards.
+The `get_status ()` function can be used to poll the status until the service has been started.

 #### gom.api.services.Service.stop